dojo/docs/dojox/form/RangeSlider.rst

 .. contents::
    :depth: 2

-The RangeSlider is a descendant of `dijit.form.Slider <dijit/form/Slider>`_ that allows a selection of a range of values.
+The RangeSlider is a descendant of :ref:`dijit.form.Slider <dijit/form/Slider>` that allows a selection of a range of values.

 ============
 Introduction
 ============

-The RangeSlider differs from the `dijit.form.Slider <dijit/form/Slider>`_ by providing two handles that allow you to select a range of values across the scale.
+The RangeSlider differs from the :ref:`dijit.form.Slider <dijit/form/Slider>` by providing two handles that allow you to select a range of values across the scale.
 There is the **dojox.form.HorizontalRangeSlider** and the **dojox.form.VerticalRangeSlider** which provide a horizontal and vertical version respectively.

 =====